 I was a tomboy and a nerd in middle school.
 I played really competitive soccer and spent most weekends traveling the country for tournaments.
 At school, I was a super teacher’s pet and definitely the kid that would raise her hand to remind the teacher that she forgot to assign homework.
 I also loved reading and read every single Goosebumps, Baby-Sitters Club, Nancy Drew, and Hardy Boys book out there.
 And I would be lying if I said I didn’t have pretty robust Beanie Baby and Pokemon card collections.

-Looking forward to our official launch in September, what are you most excited about?
+Looking forward to Prisma's next phase of growth, what are you most excited about?

 What do you love to learn about?
 Or, what’s something new you learned recently?

 I love studying human development and learning!
 I have three young daughters and I’m always researching what milestones are coming up next, how I can be a better teacher for them, and what games and activities are in that sweet-spot of developmentally appropriate and challenging.
 Did you know that the human brain can generate about 23 watts of power (enough to power a lightbulb)?
 That’s a ton of learning potential within each of us!

 Want to learn more about how Prisma can empower your child to thrive?Talk with us

 With adolescent mental health in crisis, here’s how to support your high school student’s well-being.